7 Tips to Establish a Better Designer-Client Relationship

 Provided that you have your own website, displaying these testimonials, as well as brands that you’ve previously worked with, will come in quite handy.

-Same goes with mentioning brands that you've previously worked for.
+The same goes with mentioning brands that you’ve previously worked for.

 Your potential clients are most interested in your previous work.